tracel-ai/burn-bench/burnbench/README.md

 ## Add a new benchmark

-To add a new benchmark it must be first declared in the `Cargo.toml` file of this crate:
+To add a new benchmark it must be first declared in the `Cargo.toml` file of your crate:

 ```toml
 [[bench]]